salt-community/pp-amanda/WorkLog.md

 - Tasks outside this project.

 ### Wednesday 22 October

+- Tasks outside this project.

 ### Thursday 23 October

+- Writing unit tests and some updates in Lobby-service
+- Initialize Game-service with all necessary config
+- Try out lobby + game service locally with postman+dynamoDB

 ### Friday 24 October

+- Setup for AWS and with goal to deploy Game-Service

 ## Week 3 – Feature Expansion & Testing
 ### Monday 27 October